jundalisay/superb/content/en/research/socrates/timaeus/chapter-02.md

-+++
+---
+title: "Ancient Egypt and Atlantis"
+date: 2022-01-30
+image: "/covers/timaeus.jpg"
-title= "Ancient Egypt and Atlantis" date= 2022-01-30 image= "/covers/timaeus.jpg" description= "Critias tells the story of ancient Egypt and Atlantis" linkb= "/research/socrates/timaeus/chapter-01" linkbtext= "chapter-01" linkf= "/research/socrates/timaeus/chapter-03" linkftext= "chapter-03"
+description: "Critias tells the story of ancient Egypt and Atlantis"
-+++
+---

 {{< r a="Critias" >}}